Kewaskum High School

 Kewaskum High School is located in Kewaskum, Wisconsin, United States and is the lone high school in the Kewaskum School District.
 Kewaskum High School's instruction includes grades 9-12.
 As of the 2022-2023 school year, the student population is 571.
-The high school offers 12 Advance Placement courses as well as numerous courses that offer technical college credits.
+The high school offers 12 Advanced Placement courses as well as numerous courses that offer technical college credits.

 Extracurricular activities and athletics

 Kewaskum HS offers a wide variety of activities, clubs, and sports.
 Kewaskum High School is also a member of the WIAA for sports such as football, boys' and girls' basketball, girls' volleyball, boys' and girls' golf, cross country, summer baseball, wrestling, track and field, boys' and girls' soccer, softball boys' and girls' bowling, girls' hockey, and boys' and girls' tennis.
 Other clubs and activities include but are not limited to chess club, Key club, Spanish club, cribbage club, mock trial, National Honor Society, band, choir, show choir, drama, theater, musical, and more.
 Kewaskum is a member of the East Central Conference and is predominately known for football.
 Since the new conference began in 2015, Kewaskum has been back to back conference champions in 2015 and tri-conference champions in 2016 along with the Berlin High School and Plymouth High School.
 Kewaskum football was previously dominant in the old conference, the Eastern Wisconsin Conference.
 From 2005 to 2017 the Indians made the WIAA Division III playoffs 13 consecutive seasons, including once going to the Level 4 playoff game against Waupaca High School in 2008.

 KHS won a state championship in boys' cross country in 1961 and a girls’ basketball state championship in 2023.